 On the other hand, the moment of intent in Facebook ads is very different.
 If someone is on Facebook they are probably procrastinating and looking to consume content from their friends or from the pages they follow.
 In most cases, they check Facebook as a distraction, which means there’s still a long road from that point to the decision of buying a product or service.
 Instead of fulfilling a need, you are interrupting their Facebook activity.

 We probably wasted about $1,000 advertising Slidebean with ‘Sign Up’ ads (a nice picture of the product and a Sign Up/Learn More call to action).
 These ads were delivered to specific audiences we knew had potential but our CTR never went above 0.5%.
 People were simply not interested in clicking our ad while they were using Facebook.
 The few that did, would rarely complete their activation funnel.

 This is where we started leveraging the potential of content marketing.
 We discovered that sharing content and promoting (boosting it) on Facebook was a great way to get affordable traffic.
 Our blog articles get clicked and shared easily (and cheap), because we provide users with content that is interesting for them.
-If traffic is what you're looking for you might find this article very useful: Content marketing for startups?
-Here's how we doubled our blog traffic.
+If traffic is what you're looking for you might find this article very useful: Content Marketing Strategy: How we doubled our blog traffic

 2- Detailed Targeting + Custom Audiences

 Google tracks basic information about a user (age, parental status), and only in certain cases allows you to use that information for targeting.
 They tried to gather some more information about your interests with Google Plus, but that didn’t really work out, did it?